 farmers grew steadily until hand written letters were no longer practical and

 Means of communication have changed dramatically since 1934.
 This Website, Email and Facebook are now used alongside the conventional postal service.
 To reflect this, the name has been changed to Farming Christian Link.
 Along with a witness at Agricultural and other shows the purpose is still the same, to reach people in farming and rural communities with the core message from the Bible, the Good News of the Gospel.

-Farming Christian Link is run and supported by Christian volunteers from the mainstream churches throughout the UK, who are involved in farming or have links with farming and rural activities, led by an Honorary Chairman, Secretary and four other Trustees - Jonathan & Pearl Jeffs and Philip & Ann Pennington.
+Farming Christian Link is run and supported by Christian volunteers from the mainstream churches throughout the UK, who are involved in farming or have links with farming and rural activities, led by an Honorary Chairman, Secretary and six other Trustees: Jonathan & Pearl Jeffs, Philip & Ann Pennington and Matthew & Rosie Fawcett